lj-ditrapani/16-bit-computer-assembler/README.md

 A string is a sequence of 7-bit ASCII characters.
 Two characters are packed into a word.
 The first character in the high-order byte and the second character into the low-order byte.
-The string begins after the space first space following the .str directive and ends with a new line.
+The string begins with the first non-whitespace character following the .str directive and ends with a new line.
 ```
 # The string "Hello World"
 .str Hello World